UBRoboticsWorkshop/WorkShops/2_actuators/README.md

 1. In the Ni Virtual Bench environment find the frequency generator window

 2. Press the power button located in the respective window

 3. Change signal type to square and have a play around with the different settings

    <img width="154" alt="Screen Shot 2023-10-18 at 1 37 56 PM" src="https://github.com/UBRoboticsWorkshop/WorkShops/assets/110237339/dc67d1b1-faed-496b-8998-fad1e6e97fb2">

 4. Change the offset to 2.5 and the amplitude to 5 - What does changing the frequency do? - What does changing the duty cycle do?
 Spend a maximum of 5 minutes on this

    <img width="445" alt="Screen Shot 2023-10-18 at 1 38 33 PM" src="https://github.com/UBRoboticsWorkshop/WorkShops/assets/110237339/aa7fc944-cad3-4afa-8158-f93a50e1deb7">

 Undo the connections that you made in the 'Lets get started section'

 ### Controlling a DM996 Servo

-1. Get 2 banana plug leads, plug one into the +6V port and the other into ground (make sure the other ends have alligator clips attached)
+1. Get 2 banana plug leads, plug one into the +6V port and the other into ground (make sure the other ends have alligator clips attached). these are banana plugs:

    <img width="317" alt="Screen Shot 2023-10-18 at 1 39 07 PM" src="https://github.com/UBRoboticsWorkshop/WorkShops/assets/110237339/df96c3bc-5391-4ff5-a4eb-19f17807eacf">
-   these are banana plugs

 2. Grab 2 male to male jumpers and connect them to the 2 leads